 - We learned that sometimes the same curriculum doesn’t work ALL the time.
 Don’t be afraid to switch things up in your curriculum if you notice that your kiddos aren’t as engaged as they once used to be or if they begin to dread doing their work.
-Remember, children grow and mature, and their tastes change, and your homeschool curriculum should meet their needs and match their learning style.
+Remember, children grow and mature, and their tastes change, and your homeschool curriculum should meet their needs.

 - We learned that “keeping the kids busy” or “doing more” sometimes did more harm than good.
 While we want the best education possible for our children, in order to allow them to have the brightest future, we need to remember that kids need to be kids.
 It’s all about quality versus quantity.
 It’s important to let children learn by playing.
 Let them enjoy nature and the world around them, in doing so, they’ll discover that learning can happen anywhere.

 - We learned about the power of brainstorming sessions.
 Whether it’s to plan a trip, our homeschool year, or a big science project, getting the whole family involved has helped us learn about each other, work better together and even teach the kids about cooperation and compromise.

 - We learned that procrastination is our worst enemy (and that of our children).
 A few years ago, I was known for procrastinating.
 Once I realized how much my kiddos looked up to me and emulated my behavior, I did everything in my power to change that bad habit.
 Although, most of my children are pretty proactive, my wife and I always try to stress the importance of working hard and not putting things off until later.